glf30/2a-npm/README.md

 - How to install third-party libraries.
 - How to work with `package.json`.
 - How scripts in `package.json` work.
-- How to take user input in the terminal using `process.argv`.

 ## What is NPM